CDSoft/pp/src/pp.md

 The last argument can be enclosed between lines of tildas or backquotes (of the same length) instead of parenthesis, brackets or braces and.
 This is useful for literate programming, diagrams or scripts (see [examples](#examples)).
-Code block arguments are not stripped: leading- and trailing-spaces and blank lines are preserved.
+Code block arguments are not stripped: spaces and blank lines are preserved.

 Arguments can be on separate lines but must not be separated by blank lines.